vdonte/dataanalysisportfolio/README.md

 This is a fun project.
 It compares the zodiac signs and checks how compatible they are with each other.
 I got the dataset from Kaggle and decided to work on it.
 Most of the work was done on python using numpy, pandas  and matplotlib libraries.
 ### VehicleSalesAnalysis
 This project I analysed a vehicle sales dataset from kaggle.
 Clean it using pandas and numpy and created visualization using matplotlib and Power BI
+### TreatmentAnalsysis
+This project, I processed and analysed a healthcare treatment dataset and provided useful insight using visualization tool like matplotlib.